Weak lensing of bright standard sirens: prospects for $\sigma_8$: Lensing magnification

 \section{Lensing magnification}

-We compute the lensing magnification distribution $\td P/\td \mu$ using the stochastic approach developed in~\cite{Kainulainen:2009dw,Kainulainen:2010at,Kainulainen:2011zx}, which we have implemented in \texttt{C++}.\footnote{The full code to generate the magnification distribution and reconstruct the Hubble diagram is publicly available at~\href{https://github.com/vianvask/halos}{https://github.com/vianvask/halos}.} In this approach, the matter distribution along the line of sight is modeled as an ensemble of discrete lenses drawn from a specified mass function.
+We compute the lensing magnification distribution $\td P/\td \mu$ using the stochastic approach developed by~\citet{Kainulainen:2009dw,Kainulainen:2010at,Kainulainen:2011zx}, which we have implemented in \texttt{C++}.\nobreakfootnote{The full code to generate the magnification distribution and reconstruct the Hubble diagram is publicly available at~\href{https://github.com/vianvask/halos}{https://github.com/vianvask/halos}.} In this approach, the matter distribution along the line of sight is modeled as an ensemble of discrete lenses drawn from a specified mass function.
 For each realization, lenses are placed in redshift slices near the line of sight to the source, and the total magnification is obtained by summing the individual lensing contributions under the weak-lensing approximation.
 Repeating this procedure over many realizations yields the magnification probability distribution.
-This method is computationally efficient and significantly faster than approaches based on ray tracing through universes generated, for example, with N-body simulations~\cite{Holz:1997ic,Holz:2004xx,Takahashi:2011qd,Takahashi:2017hjr}.
+This method is computationally efficient and significantly faster than approaches based on ray tracing through universes generated, for example, with N-body simulations~\citep{Holz:1997ic,Holz:2004xx,Takahashi:2011qd,Takahashi:2017hjr}.
+Furthermore, it has been argued e.g. by~\citet{DES:2025omh} that N-body simulations do not have sufficient resolution to accurately reconstruct the lensing magnification distribution for point sources.